dmccuk/puppetmanifestgenerator/README.md

  3. To run:
       * ./manifest_creator.sh
  4. The script will run and create the following directory tree:
-      * /opt/$hostname
+      * /opt/$hostname/{manifests,modules,environment.conf}
-      * The manifests will be created under this DIR.
+      * The ROLE and BUILD directories will be created under modules.
-      * an "apply.pp" script will be created that you can run to apply the maifest back to the server.
-See apply.pp for more information once run.
+      * For Local running, an "apply.pp" script will be created so that you can apply the manifest back to the server.
+See the apply.pp for more information once run.
-      * A role_$hostname will alos be created so you can move the code to a puppet master and manage via the role.
+ 5. To run the role on a puppet master, move the "$hostname" tree to your puppet master under the /etc/puppet/environment directory.

 Development
 ===========
 Plans are to add the following:

   * Data abstraction of IP addresses where appropiate.
   * Add metadata.json file to all manifests.
+  * Include more of the skeleton dirs/files to bring it in line with standard manifests.

 Issues:
 ------